MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/attribute-element-prompts.md

 ![Prompt Answer Model Response](../../../images/swagger_promptAnswerModel_response.png)

-## Attribute Element Prompt Definition
+## Attribute element prompt definition

 The model for the definition of an attribute element prompt can be represented with the following fields: